-Benjamin F. McAdoo was the first African American architect to maintain a practice in Washington state.
+Benjamin F. McAdoo was the first African American architect to maintain a practice in the state of Washington.
 He was a local civic leader and national advocate for the advancement of low-cost housing solutions.
 His Seattle area house designs achieved local acclaim.

 A Distinguished, Prolific, Diverse Career